· Dates:6/20-6/25 2021

 - An optional final exercise of spending the night in a shelter you construct.

 The course is $300 per adult and $150 for each child.
-Children seven and under are free.
+Children six and under are free.

 So, whether you’re looking for an alternative vacation, a chance to learn more about sustainability, or just want to see what we’re all about, come out for a week and enjoy spending time as a family swimming, cooking over an open fire and enjoying the pleasures of a simple outdoor life.